nodesense/sense/README.md

 Each message shall contain a mandatory type information, which further classify the message format in the json object.

-A Type of the message can be 'read', 'write', 'subscribe', 'unsubscribe', 'process', 'status', 'alert', 'diagnostic' or 'config' type.
+A *type* of the message can be 'read', 'write', 'subscribe', 'unsubscribe', 'process', 'status', 'alert', 'diagnostic' or 'config' type.

 'process' is a type of the message send from device to cloud, to be used to report process conditions as parameter such as current process details such as current temperature, current pressure, energy, total energy for the process industry, or success, failure for the discrete part manufacturing plants.
 Classifying 'process' variable at edge device reduce a large workload in the upstream and cloud system.